nvpro-samples/vk_gaussian_splatting/doc/rasterization_of_3dgut.md

 ## Implementation Details

 We have added a new renderer pipeline named **"Raster mesh shader 3DGUT"** in the Renderer parameters.
 Although we did not create a vertex shader version, it would be straightforward to do so by starting from the VK3DGS version and making the necessary updates, similar to what we did for the mesh shader variant.
-The new pipeline is built using two new shader files: [threedgut_raster.mesh.glsl](../shaders/threedgut_raster.mesh.glsl) and [threedgut_raster.frag.glsl](../shaders/threedgut_raster.frag.glsl).
-The projections functions functions are found in [threedgut.glsl](../shaders/threedgut.glsl) and other glsl files prefixed by "threedgut".
+The new pipeline is built using two new shader files: [threedgut_raster.mesh.slang](../shaders/threedgut_raster.mesh.slang) and [threedgut_raster.frag.slang](../shaders/threedgut_raster.frag.slang).
+The projections functions functions are found in [threedgut.h.slang](../shaders/threedgut.h.slang) and other slang files prefixed by "threedgut".

 ### Mesh Shader

-The mesh shader [threedgut_raster.mesh.glsl](../shaders/threedgut_raster.mesh.glsl) is based on [threedgs_raster.mesh.glsl](../shaders/threedgs_raster.mesh.glsl).
+The mesh shader [threedgut_raster.mesh.slang](../shaders/threedgut_raster.mesh.slang) is based on [threedgs_raster.mesh.slang](../shaders/threedgs_raster.mesh.slang).
 It replaces the EWA projection with the UT one.
 The projection is computed in two steps:

-1. We compute the covariance using the function `threedgutParticleProjection` (defined in the file [threedgut.glsl](../shaders/threedgut.glsl)).
+1. We compute the covariance using the function `threedgutParticleProjection` (defined in the file [threedgut.h.slang](../shaders/threedgut.h.slang)).

 2. We compute the rectangular 2D bounding box (the projection extent) to emit a screen-aligned quad with the proper extent:

    a.
-If **"Projection Method > Conic"** is selected, use the function `threedgutProjectedExtentConicOpacity` (also defined in the file [threedgut.glsl](../shaders/threedgut.glsl)).
+If **"Projection Method > Conic"** is selected, use the function `threedgutProjectedExtentConicOpacity` (also defined in the file [threedgut.h.slang](../shaders/threedgut.h.slang)).

    b.
-If **"Projection Method > Eigen"** is selected, use the function `threedgsProjectedExtentBasis` (defined in the file [threedgs.glsl](../shaders/threedgs.glsl)).
+If **"Projection Method > Eigen"** is selected, use the function `threedgsProjectedExtentBasis` (defined in the file [threedgs.h.slang](../shaders/threedgs.h.slang)).

 The **Conic** extent method is comparable to the approach used in the original 3DGS paper for finding the rectangular bounding box of the projection.
 This bounding box is then used in both 3DGS and 3DGUT to rasterize using CUDA.
 The version presented here is adapted from the CUDA code of 3DGUT.

 It differs from the **Eigen** approach also used in the VK3DGS implementation, where we use the eigenvalues and eigenvectors of the 2D covariance matrix to determine the 2D basis for the splat.
-This leads to non-axis-aligned rectangular 2D extents that, in some cases, better fit the particles and prevent rasterizing many fragments with negligible or zero contributions (see comments in [threedgs.glsl](../shaders/threedgs.glsl)).
+This leads to non-axis-aligned rectangular 2D extents that, in some cases, better fit the particles and prevent rasterizing many fragments with negligible or zero contributions (see comments in [threedgs.h.slang](../shaders/threedgs.h.slang)).

 As can be seen in the [Performance Results](#performance-results) section, both approaches tend to be comparable in terms of performance.
 Although we did not conduct extensive tests, an image comparison of the Bicycle model's default view between **Conic** (considered the reference) and **Eigen** yields a PSNR of 52.83 dB, meaning that the Eigen approach is also highly accurate.
 The minor differences arise from slight threshold variations between the two implementations.